 ChristianAnswers.Net WebBible Encyclopedia

-This was the name of three biblical women and 1 place.
+This is the name of 3 biblical women and 1 place.

-A daughter of David (2 Sam.
-13:1-32; 1 Chr.
-3:9), whom Amnon shamefully outraged and afterwards “hated exceedingly,” thereby illustrating the law of human nature noticed even by the heathen, “Proprium humani ingenii est odisse quem laeseris,” i.e., “It is the property of human nature to hate one whom you have injured.”
+Tamar, a daughter of David (2 Samuel 13:1-32; 1 Chronicles 3:9), whom Amnon shamefully outraged and afterwards “hated exceedingly,” thereby illustrating the law of human nature noticed even by the heathen, “Proprium humani ingenii est odisse quem laeseris,” i.e., “It is the property of human nature to hate one whom you have injured.”

 Tamar, a daughter of Absalom (2 Samuel 14:27).

 Tamar, a place mentioned by Ezekiel (47:19; 48:28), on the southeastern border of Israel.
 Some suppose this was “Tadmor”.